Physics plays a large part in many aspects of the game of golf.

 The impulse (Force x change in Time) of the impact with he ball propels the ball away from the head of the club at 135 mph.
 The club is in contact with the ball only about half a millisecond (0.0005 s).

 Any imperfections in a swing can have a big affect on the way the ball travels in the air.
 Just a one-degree angled tilt away from a front-on collision will cause an error of 24 feet off to the side.
-If at impact the club head points to the left of the ball's correct path then the ball will hook; if pointed to the right the ball will slice.
+In simple terms, if at impact the club head points to the left of the ball's correct path then the ball will hook; if pointed to the right the ball will slice.

 - Science of Golf